Sanizzang/Algorithm/Rule.md

 > <br />
 >
 > 2. Go to the right repo matching the part of problem you gonna solve.
+> <br />
-> => For example, If you work on brute force problem like seven dwarfs problem, it should be placed in Brute force folder If there doesn't exist what you look for, make the new repo for your problem like making a Dynamic Programming that have not existed.
+  => For example, If you work on brute force problem like seven dwarfs problem, it should be placed in Brute force folder If there doesn't exist what you look for, make the new repo for your problem like making a Dynamic Programming that have not existed.
 After making, copy the description in the root folder into the new folder you just made.